TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-availability-serviceavailability.md

 CPU count: 8)
 ```

 If the CPU measurements are over 70%, then the ServiceUnavailable is likely to be caused by **CPU exhaustion**.
-In this case the solution is to investigate the source/s of the high CPU utilization and reduce it, or scale the machine/s to a larger resource size.
+In this case, the solution is to investigate the source of the high CPU utilization and reduce it, or scale the machine to a larger resource size.

-If the CPU measurements are not happening every 10 seconds (there are gaps or measurement times indicate larger times in-between measurements) then the cause is **thread starvation**.
+If the CPU measurements are not happening every 10 seconds (e.g., gaps or measurement times indicate larger times in between measurements), the cause is **thread starvation**.
 In this case the solution is to investigate the source/s of the thread starvation (potentially locked threads), or scale the machine/s to a larger resource size.

-If CPU measurements are normal, and the TransportException is mentioning request timeout, verify if the instance is not running into **port exhaustion**.
-Depending on the service your application runs on, the metrics might differ, please see [this article](https://docs.microsoft.com/azure/cosmos-db/troubleshoot-dot-net-sdk-request-timeout#socket-or-port-availability-might-be-low) which describes the steps for various Azure services and the next steps for each.
+If CPU measurements are normal, and the TransportException returns a request timeout, verify if the instance is running into **port exhaustion**.
+Depending on the service your application runs on, the metrics might differ.
+For instructions and next steps for the various Azure services, see [this article](https://docs.microsoft.com/azure/cosmos-db/troubleshoot-dot-net-sdk-request-timeout#socket-or-port-availability-might-be-low).

 ### **Correlations**

-Collect multiple *ServiceUnavailableException* messages and determine if all failures involve a single machine or a single data replica, find the *StorePhysicalAddress* fields in the error messages.
+To collect multiple *ServiceUnavailableException* messages and determine if all failures involve a single machine or a single data replica, find the *StorePhysicalAddress* fields in the error messages.
 * **Example:** ResponseTime: 2018-10-16T20:31:38.8084670Z, StoreReadResult: *StorePhysicalAddress: rntbd://dz5prdapp03-docdb-1.documents.azure.com:14135/*, LSN: -1, GlobalCommittedLsn: -1, PartitionKeyRangeId: , IsValid: True, StatusCode: 410, IsGone: True, IsNotFound: False, IsInvalidPartition: False, RequestCharge: 0, ItemLSN: -1, SessionToken: , ResourceType: Document, OperationType: Read

 If the message lacks a *StorePhysicalAddress* field, find the *Request URI* field.